PaulGOUX27/FoodTrucksUpfluence/README.md

 I have chose PHP and a the Slim framework because a already work using this framework.
 It's organised following service layer pattern, adding new endpoints will be easy.
 Searching using a SOQL query directly in the query to the dataset prevents the return from receiving many unnecessary data and filtering it.
+`cacert.pem` file can be found [here](https://curl.haxx.se/docs/caextract.html)

 ## Command line interface

-CLI use python3.
-You might probably have to install `requests` :

-    pip install requests

-### Usage
-CLI is located in `srcCLI` directory.
-Upon in this directory, to see entire help, type :

-        python3 foodTruckUpfluenceCLI.py --help
+This project also has a CLI to consume it [here](https://github.com/PaulGOUX27/FoodTrucksUpfluenceCLI).

 ## Go further
 Here are some aspect to improve or add to the project :
 * Dockerize backend to deploy independently to the platform
-* Separate backend and CLI in different Git repository
+* Return different [HTTP response status codes](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status) depending on the error
 * Project reorganisation (create Tool directory with ConfigLoader and ToolRegistrar, place for cacert.pem and setting.ini)
 * Document API using OpenAPI specification ([Swagger](https://swagger.io/specification/))